tomwhartung/jmws_accoutrements/doc/joomla/install.md

 This puts the code in its own separate directory tree, with a single directory containing all the customizations on the same directory level as the site code.

 ### Integrating the Extension Code Into the CMS Core Code
-We recommend keeping the extension code and the CMS core code in separate directory trees and using soft links to integrate them, for reasons cited in the [github strategy](https://github.com/tomwhartung/jmws_accoutrements/blob/master/doc/devops/cms_github_strategy.md) document.
+We recommend keeping the extension code and the CMS core code in separate directory trees and using soft links to integrate them, for reasons cited in the [github strategy](https://github.com/tomwhartung/jmws_accoutrements/blob/master/doc/devops/cms_github_strategy.md) document mentioned previously.

 In fact, I like this idea so much, I have invested a considerable amount of time automating and documenting it, and so do not even want to think about other techniques.